Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 Two words of advice:

-• When an editor quotes per-word rates, ask them if they have different rates for the different types of editing.
-Most just present a blended rate, which means they’ll do whatever the piece requires to have it ready to go instead of dividing it up into stages.
+- When an editor quotes per-word rates, ask them if they have different rates for the various types of editing.
+Most present a blended rate, meaning they’ll do whatever the piece requires to have it ready to go instead of dividing it into stages.
 This can save you rounds of revision, if so.

 How Much Do Editors Charge Per Word?